 , they had been suggested by Survivor

 fans for years as another potential immigrant for the Race.
 While they did decently well in the first leg, they fell behind early in the second leg, and ended up leaving their clue behind at the Detour, forcing them to go back and get it.
 Though they initially got to the Pit Stop ninth, they had missed the sign telling them to turn all their money in at the orphanage.
-As Kaylani & Lisa had turned in all their, this dropped them to 10th place.
+As Kaylani & Lisa had turned in theirs, this dropped them to 10th place.
 Though they never finished in last, they became the first and only victims of the double elimination.